Apply for your firearms registration today!

 The notice of transfer of ownership of a firearm must contain the name and contact information of the person to whom the firearm has been transferred even if the latter does not maintain a residence or an establishment in Québec or it is anticipated that the firearm will leave Québec.

-The notice of transfer must be issued as soon as the owner of the registered firearm transfers ownership of it.
+- The notice of transfer must be issued as soon as the owner of the registered firearm turns it over to the acquirer and it is no longer in the possession of the owner.

 The notice of transfer of ownership of a firearm is free.